AntonTumilovich/https-flows.nodered.org-node-node-red-contrib-yandex-alice-command/README.md

 Changes in version 1.15 05/08/20:
-* Fixed for new Yandex Alice APIn
+* Fixed for new Yandex Alice API

 Changes in version 1.17 27/11/20:
 * Fixed speaker not in room

+Changes in version 1.18 18/03/21:
+* Fixed for scenario new API